 While preserving its traditional roles, the library will cultivate diverse experiences, services, and materials including the use of emerging technologies to link people to information.
 Revised Feb.
 2014

 Any resident of Empire, Glen Arbor, or Kasson townships may register for borrowing privileges.
 Residency is defined as living or owning property within the service district.
 People residing outside of the district may also register, but must pay a one-time fee of $10.00.

 Proof of identification is required before a library card can be issued.
-Acceptable forms of identification include a driver’s license, checkbook, or mail received at the resident’s local mailing address.
+Acceptable forms include a driver’s license, student ID, checkbook, or mail received at the resident’s local mailing address.

 Families will normally be registered on a single library account.
 All family members that may use the account should be listed in the registration.
 Children under the age of 16 who wish to have their own card must have the permission of a parent or legal guardian.
 Parents may also request that a child over the age of 16 be removed from the family account.
 Borrowing privileges may be extended to guests, with the understanding that the registered party will give formal notification to the library, and assume full responsibility for all materials checked out on the account.

-Patrons may borrow as many materials as they can use, with the exception of DVDs.
-Only four new DVDs may be checked out at one time.
-During the summer months, there is also a checkout limit on all new materials.
-During this busiest season, no more than four items of each collection type (fiction, non-fiction, recorded books, music CDs, videorecordings, etc.) can be checked out at one time.
+Patrons may borrow as many materials as they can use, with the exception of DVD rentals, which are limited to four at a time.
+During the summer months, this same checkout limit applies to all materials: no more than four new items from each collection (fiction, non-fiction, recorded books, music CDs, DVDs, etc.) may be borrowed at one time.

 A rental fee of $1.00 is charged for new feature films on DVD.
 There is no charge for any other collection materials.